Cerebras Kimi K2.6

 Route by job

-Use the fast model for motion, then escalate to Claude or GPT-5.5 when judgement, reliability, or final review is worth the slower turn.
+Use the lowest-cost fast-enough lane for motion, then escalate to high-effort GPT-5.6 Sol or another frontier model when judgement, reliability, or final review is worth the extra compute.

 Source frame